Citrus depressa: Description

 Citrus depressa is grown in Okinawa and Taiwan.
-Shiikwaasa is grown in Okinawa.
 This flat lemon is a flowering tree with an average height of 3–5 m.
 The appearance is similar to calamansi.
 The flowers, white and about 3 cm in diameter, usually bloom in April.
 The fruit, which appear around July, weigh about 25–60 g.
 Unripe, the skin is a dark green, which becomes yellow during ripening.
 The fruits have a very low sugar content and are very sour in September, but gradually become sweeter as they ripen.

 Genetics

 Genetic analysis of shiikwaasa and other Asian island mandarin orange varieties revealed this group to be a family of independent clonal F1 hybrids, arising from multiple crosses between a native Ryukyu Islands mandarin species, C. ryukyuensis, and a mainland-Asian mandarin C. reticulata still found on Okinawa, designated RK3 by the researchers.
 This mainland parent is related to the Chinese Sun Chu Sha mandarin but has small amounts of pomelo introgression that was passed on to the shiikwaasa.
 The mainland parent reproduces clonally, as do the shiikwaasa progeny of numerous independent hybridization events with distinct individual sexually-reproducing Ryukyu mandarin parents, sometimes serving as seed parent and sometimes as pollen parent.
 This varied origin, plus the fact that shiikwaasa grow wild and are referred to in some of the earliest poetry of the island kingdoms, suggest that the hybridizations occurred naturally.